freeCodeCamp/freeCodeCamp/guide/english/angular/animations/index.md

 #### Motivation

 Modern web components frequently use animations.
-Cascading Style-sheets (CSS) arms developers with the tools to create impressive animations.
+Cascading Style Sheets (CSS) arms developers with the tools to create impressive animations.
 Property transitions, uniquely named animations, multi-part keyframes are possible with CSS.
 The animatable possibilities are endless thanks to CSS.

 In a modern web application, animation focuses the user’s attention.
 Good animations seek to guide the user’s attention in a satisfying, productive manner.
 Animations should not prove annoying to the user.